pashamr/Breaking-RSA/README.md

 ```

 ## Usage
-1. Run the script on two different terminals
+1. **Run the main script**

+Open two terminals and execute the following command:

 ```bash
 python main.py
 ```

-Make sure that one terminal acts as host and another connects as client
+    - One terminal should act as host
+    - The other terminal should act as client

+2. **Sending a message**

-2. Input message in client's terminal
+Enter a message in the client's terminal.

-3. Sniff packets from wireshark and get the public key, symmetric key, and the encrypted message
+3. **Capturing the data**

+Use Wireshark to sniff network packets.
+Extract the following information:

+    - The public key
+    - The symmetric key
+    - The encrypted message

-4. Run the shor's algorithm script
+4. **Run the shor's algorithm script**

+Execute the Shor's algorithm script by running:

 ```bash
 python shor.py
 ```

-5. Input the public key, symmetric key, and encrypted message from wireshark

-6. Shor's algorithm script should output factors of N, decrypted symmetric key, and final decrypted message
+5. **Provide inputs to the script**

+When prompted, enter the following details obtained from Wireshark:

+    - The public key
+    - The symmetric key
+    - The encrypted message

+6. **View the output**

+The script will output:

+    - The factors of N
+    - The decrypted symmetric key
+    - The final decrypted message